os11k/crypto-swap-demo/README.md

    - Marks as "completed" with both tx hashes

 **For ETH→ADA Orders:**
-1. Queries last 20 blocks from Ethereum RPC
+1. Queries Etherscan API V2 for all transactions to ETH escrow address (single efficient API call)
-2. For each block:
+2. For each transaction:
-   - Checks block timestamp > order creation time
+   - Checks transaction timestamp > order creation time
-   - Fetches all transaction hashes in block
-   - For each transaction:
-     - Fetches full transaction object
    - Checks if destination is ETH escrow address
    - Checks if amount matches order (±0.001 ETH tolerance)
-     - If match found: marks order as "deposited"
+   - If match found: marks order as "deposited" using atomic DB lock
 3. For orders in "deposited" status:
-   - Atomically marks as "processing"
+   - Atomically marks as "processing" (prevents duplicate execution)
    - Builds Cardano transaction using Lucid
    - Signs with ed25519 private key
    - Submits to Blockfrost